bmelinden/vbSPTu/README.txt

-uSPT : a suite of tools learning diffusive HMMs with motion blur and localization errors.
+A suite of tools learning diffusive HMMs with motion blur and localization errors.

 Basic model: